kpwhri/heartsteps/activity-suggestion/test/sample-inputs/README.md

 	- `preStepsMatrix` is a 7 by 5 matrix of step counts collected 30 min prior to each of five decision times during the 7-day warm up period.
 The first element corresponds to the five pre-treatment step counts (in chronological order) in the first day and so on.  `postStepsMatrix` is for the step count 30 min after each decision time.
 	- Step counts could be missing because the participant isn't wearing their Fitbit or the data is unable to be queried.
 If any of these step count are missing `null` will be used instead of an actual number.
 Missing is not same as a step count of zero.

+### CONDITION CHECKING

+The current version of *initialize* service requires the input satisifying the following conditions (otherwise, an error message will pop up and the bandit service will break)

+1. Include all the required infomation (e.g. user id, total steps array, pre and post steps matrix)
+1. Inlcude all 7-day data for the totol step count (some of them are allowed to be missing) and all 7-day of pre and post step counts for each decision time (can be missing)
+2. At least one observation for the total step and pre and post step count at each decision time (e.g. does not allow the case where all of the pre-30 min step at the first decision time are missing)

 ## 2. Decision Making

 ### WHEN TO CALL
 The *decision* service is called for each pariticipant at each of the decision times during the study (does not include the warm-up period).
-It **must** be called at each of five decision times in a day (even if the participant is currently unavailable). **(It is possible that a technical server failure would stop the decision service from being called, but we hope to avoid that situation)**
+It *must* be called at each of five decision times in a day (even if the participant is currently unavailable). *(It is possible that a technical server failure would stop the decision service from being called, but we hope to avoid that situation)*

 ### INPUT-OUT